Wireless presenter remotes

 Until the dongle is replaced, the remote will continue to draw power from the batteries.

-This older model has been gradually phased out, but may still turn up in classrooms and auditoriums across campus.
+This older model has been gradually phased out, but may still turn up in classrooms, conference rooms and auditoriums across campus.